Negotiation & Strategic Influence.

 Asian Executives Negotiating Globally

-Senior professionals from Japan, China, Korea, Singapore, Malaysia, or Vietnam who negotiate with Western counterparts and want to understand both sides of the cultural equation.
+Senior professionals from Japan, China, Korea, Singapore, Malaysia or Vietnam who negotiate with Western counterparts and need to understand both sides of the cultural equation.

 Western Professionals Entering Asia